 Price realized: £287,500/$377,200 October 22, 2020, London

-In May 2019, Rabbit— named by Christie’s as the ultimate prize from the collection of publishing magnate S.I.
-Newhouse”—set a new auction record for a living artist.
+In May 2019, Rabbit— named by Christie's as "the ultimate prize from the collection of publishing magnate S.I.
+Newhouse"—set a new auction record for a living artist.
 Bidding started at $40 million and quickly rose to $60 million before achieving its final record-breaking price of $91,075,000.

 “When it was released in 1986, Jeff Koons’s sculpture, Rabbit, not only shook the art world to its core, but also altered the course of popular culture as we now know it,” says Alex Rotter, Chairman, Post-War & Contemporary Art at Christie’s New York.
 “For me, Rabbit is the ‘anti-David’: signaling the death of traditional sculpture and disrupting the medium in the same way that Jackson Pollock’s Number 31 permanently redefined the notion of painting.
 From my first day in the auction world, this is the work that has represented the pinnacle of both contemporary art and art collecting to me.”